 Blood tests, imaging studies, and skin biopsy

 Doctors base the diagnosis of pseudoxanthoma elasticum on the results of a physical examination, an eye examination, and the results of a skin biopsy (removal of a tissue sample for examination under a microscope).

 Blood tests and imaging studies, such as echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
 It uses no x-rays.
 Ultrasonography of the heart (echocardiography) is one of... read more and computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
 In modern scanners, the x-ray detector usually... read more (CT) of the head, are done to evaluate complications.

 There is no cure for pseudoxanthoma elasticum nor any way to correct the abnormalities in the connective tissue.

 Treatment of Pseudoxanthoma Elasticum

 Prevention and treatment of complications and injuries

-Treatment with drugs that reduce the growth of blood vessels (such as bevacizumab) may help people who have angioid streaks in the eyes.
+Treatment with medications that reduce the growth of blood vessels (such as bevacizumab) may help people who have angioid streaks in the eyes.

 People with pseudoxanthoma elasticum should avoid contact sports because injury to the eye is a risk.